 This paper analyzes the effect of demographic factors such as age, education, and crime rates on personal income.
 We use data from a 1990 report from the University of Virginia's Geospatial and Statistical Data Center.
 We fit several multiple regression models using advanced variable selection techniques and compared the results.
-Lasso regression turned out to be a particularly useful tool.
 We found that crime rates are not a significant predictor of income after controlling for population.
-In addition, our models provide evidence of the importance of the land area in predicting a county's income level.
 However, our analysis is limited by the fact the data only comes from relatively urban counties.
-Further study is needed to understand how these relationships play out in rural settings.
+Further study is needed to understand how these relationships play out in rural settings